Vhaeraun - extensive info

 for 1 month or 10 charges per level or Hit Dice (in life) of the dead

 being.
-The spell uses a trapped soul or spirit as an engine to power a
+The spell uses a trapped soul or spirit as an engine to power

 previously enchanted magical item.
 It cannot be used to turn a plain